smartmind-team/thanosql-tutorial/README.md

 ## Template
 * Please use templates when you start to create a new tutorial.
-* Must copy and paste the template file to your tutorial file directory and do first commit before editing the template file.
-This will allow reviewers to see what has been changed from the template, making the review process much more efficient.
+* Must copy and paste the template file to your tutorial file directory and commit it as a first commit before editing the template file.